markandepragati0-sudo/SpringBootFremwork/README.md

 # SpringBootFremwork
-This si the spring Fremwork
+This is the spring Fremwork